 Understand that negative thoughts are a natural phenomenon and need not always be a cause for concern.
 Sometimes they’re temporary, but some can last for a long time.

 Either way, understand that you are not your negative thoughts, but the person who is aware of them.

 Below we’ve outlined some of the common reasons why people get caught in cycles of negative thinking.
 Consider if the following apply to your experience, and continue reading to learn how to move forward and regain your mental peace.

-There are many reasons why you might be experiencing more negativity than usual lately.
-Stress, a lack of confidence, excess demands and responsibilities, and difficult life circumstances such as a breakup or the death of a loved one could lead to a period of negativity.
+There are many reasons why you may be experiencing more negativity than usual lately.
+Stress, a lack of confidence, excess demands and responsibilities, and difficult life circumstances such as a breakup or the death of a loved one can lead to a period of negativity.

 Like all feelings, negativity passes, but in the weeks or even months that you spend thinking negative thoughts, it can feel as though you’ll be like this forever.
 If negative thinking lasts for longer than just a few weeks or months, then there may be a deeper issue that needs to be addressed.

 Sometimes negative thinking is more than a temporary feeling.
 Other than immediate life circumstances, negative thinking is a major symptom of depression and anxiety.

 Both depression and anxiety are two of the most common health conditions worldwide.
 According to the World Health Organization, depression affects almost 264 million people globally.
 Anxiety disorders affect over 40 million U.S. adults every year, according to the Anxiety and Depression Association of America.

 These disorders often co-occur.
 They are characterized by feelings of inadequacy, a lack of belief in oneself, and a tendency to withdraw from others.
 The negative thinking associated with these common but challenging mental health conditions pose a serious health risk.
 They may lead the person suffering into unhealthy coping mechanisms such as drug use or other reckless behavior.